SESAME-Synchrotron/BEATS_tomoscan/docs/source/quickstart.rst

 Quick start guide
 =================

 Welcome to ID-10 BEATS.
 Follow the steps below to setup and perform your first scan.
-Test of :ref:`Search the hutch <hutch search>`.

 .. toctree::
    :maxdepth: 2